Obedient Plant is a native erect perennial growing on 4-angled hairless stems from 1 to 5 feet high, often branched near the top.

 Seed: After fertilization the calyx inflates to produce a small smooth reddish-brown nutlet, 3-sided, sharply angled between 2 sides and rounded on the other side.
 These are produced in groups of 4 by each flower.
 Seeds require 60 days of cold stratification for germination.

 Habitat: Obedient Plant grows from a rhizomatous root system and can rapidly form clumps and colonies.
 It can be aggressive and clumps should be divided frequently.
 They transplant easily.
 They will grow in full or partial sun as this pink Woodland clump in Eloise Butler (shown below) indicates but without full sun plants can become top heavy and floppy without staking.
-Prune back early to shorten plant height to avoid this.
-Best with good moisture in wet to mesic conditions, but will tolerate somewhat dry locations.
+Prune back early to shorten plant height to avoid this, but that will delay flowering, and in northern areas may result in no flowers.
+Best to have good moisture in wet to mesic conditions, but the plant will tolerate somewhat dry locations.
 Because of the aggressive growth plant them where you can control them.

 Names: The common name refers to the ability of the flower to stay temporarily in the position placed by touching it.
 The alternate name of False Dragonhead refers to the plants supposed resemblance to a European plant named Dragonhead.
 An older scientific name for this species is Physostegia speciosa.
 The genus name, Physostegia, is from two Greek words - physa, meaning 'a bladder', and stege, for 'roof covering', together meaning "bladder covering" and refers to the inflated calyx which covers the seed before dispersal.
 The species name virginiana means 'of Virginia', the state, where the plant was first collected.
-The author name for the plant classification - ‘Benth.’ is for George Bentham, (1800-1884) English botanist, who published many texts of which his Handbook of the British Flora is most famous.
+The author names for the plant classification are: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+His work was amended by ‘Benth.’ which is for George Bentham, (1800-1884) English botanist, who published many texts of which his Handbook of the British Flora is most famous.